Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     4. Delete the BOS session.
          BOS keeps track of sessions in its database.
 These entries need to be deleted.
-	 Note, you found the BOS Session ID earlier, but it is also invariably the same as the BOA Job ID minus the prepended 'boa-' string.
+	     The BOS Session ID is the same as the BOA Job ID minus the prepended 'boa-' string.
 Use the following command to delete the BOS database entry.

          ```bash
          cray bos v1 session delete <session ID>
          ```